ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 {PANEL: Test Index}

-The **Test Index** bar/interface allows instant execution of test-queries over indexes.
+The **Test Index** interface provides a secluded environment for the execution of test-queries over indexes.
+An index can be repeatedly changed and executed over a size-limited dataset, for a limited time duration, providing its users with immediate execution results and saving them the need to save the index first and wait for its execution over huge datasets in a live environment.

-Its folded form is a floating Test Index bar at the bottom of the page, keeping it available when the index page is scrolled up and down.
+In its folded form, the interface is a floating bar at the bottom of the page, to keep it available when the index page is scrolled up and down.
-When expanded, the bar turns into an interface that provides an instant testing environment for additions and modifications made in the index maps and configuration.
+When expanded, the interface provides an instant testing environment for additions and modifications in the index maps and configuration.

 * Testing an index **does not require** saving it first, so changes can be easily made, tested, and either kept or unmade, in **testing** as well as **production** environments.